Ishikism: Self-image

 Ishikīs consider themselves to be esotericists, claiming that Alevism is esotericism itself, meaning that they identify themselves with every type of esotericism in history (e.g. Jewish esotericists, Christian esotericists, Islamic and Pagan esotericism etc.)

 They claim that Alevism is the oldest religion in the world, that has changed shapes throughout time.
 This "First and True Religion" of the world, is claimed to have been the main source for all other religions and beliefs in the world:

 It has now been brought into the open with all its truth, that Alevism, with its tens of thousands of years of history, has influenced all beliefs and has been the Original Source (the so-called "Serçeşme" – meaning "Beginning Spot of Fountain") of the celestial religions.

 — Erdoğan Çınar in: Aleviliğin Gizli Tarihi, 2004.

 The Ishikīs also claim that the religious ceremonies practiced by Alevis were practiced as early as by the Hittites and even by the Sumerians.
 According to Ishikīs, medieval Christian sects as Paulicianism, Bogomilism etc. were also Alevis.
 A good example of this belief can be found in the translation of the book The Cathars: The Most Successful Heresy of the Middle Ages (2005) by Sean Martin.
 Even though the original English version does not contain the word "Alevi", the Turkish translator has translated the title of the book as Ortaçağ'da Avrupa'da Alevi Hareketi – Katharlar (An Alevi Movement in The Middle Ages – The Cathars).

 Historical beliefs

 Compared to traditional Alevism, the most striking differences of the Ishik movement are their interpretation of history.
 The Ishik movement claims that Alevis have changed their apparent identity several times in history in order to survive.
 According to Ishikī belief, heretic sects like the Paulicians and Bogomils were actually Alevis compelled to appear as Christians because of the Byzantine oppression.
 Likewise the modern Alevis have gained an Islamic appearance because of the Ottoman oppression.

+For example, they view circumcision as a foreign practice that does not belong to Alevism, tracing its origin to the Torah rather than to Alevi belief.
+They regard it as a form of taqiya adopted under pressure and argue that it conflicts with Alevi ethics and human rights, as it involves the permanent alteration of a child’s body without consent; as a result, most Ishikīs today no longer circumcise their newborn boys.

 Ishikī thought is convinced that most heterodox groups are inventions as a result of oppression, meaning that groups like the Nizārī Ismā'īlī, Bektashism, Nusayrī Alawism, Ghulāt and Ahl-e Haqq are in reality separate from real Islam.